michael-hartmann/caps/docs/manual/manual.rst

 enabled with the flag ``--psd``.
 The order is determined automatically to achieve a relative error of the order specified by ``--epsrel``, but can also be set manually using ``--psd-order``.
-Since the automatic determination of the order is not well tested, this option is considered experimental.
+Since the automatic determination of the order is not well tested, PSD is considered experimental.

 If you are only interested in the high-temperature limit, the flag ``--ht``